 If you decide to go this route, consider the permanent location for the headstone, as you can’t move it.
 Your local pet cemetery may have regulations on what type of memorials are allowed.
 The future owner of your property may not want to purchase your home if there is a large headstone in the middle of the yard.

-2. Memorial marker and urn
+2. Cremation marker

 Purchase a memorial marker for your pet that doubles as an urn.
 These products provide permanent storage of your pet’s cremains and act as a commemorative item to help celebrate your pet’s life.
 They are also easily moved.